ENG1-C1T2/York-Pirates/README.md

 4. Type `git push`.
 This pushes your commits to the shared, Github-hosted repo.
 (It may tell you to set up your details, if so just do what it says.)

 For more advanced usage, read the above guides, or use Google.

+**IMPORTANT NOTE**: You generally shouldn't push directly to the `main` branch.
+Instead, create and checkout a new branch with `git checkout -b <branch-name>`, commit your changes to this new branch, and `git push --set-upstream origin <branch-name>` to create the new branch on the shared repo.
+You can then create a pull request on the Github website to have your changes merged into the `main` branch.
+This is to ensure we can check the changes are correct before merging into `main`.

 ## Appendices